Annunciation (Fra Angelico, Madrid): Description

 As in the other two works, they are moving in a flowered garden representing the virginity of Mary ("hortus conclusus"), inhabited by a multitude of plants and seedlings painted with great accuracy.
 Between the species with symbolic values, we can recognise the palm, representing the future martyrdom of Christ, and the red roses referring the blood of the Passion.
-The presence of Adam and Eve evidences the cycle of the human damnation, recomposed with the deliverance in Christ made possible by the accept of Mary.
+The presence of Adam and Eve evidences the cycle of the human damnation, recomposed with the deliverance in Christ made possible by the acceptance of Mary.

-From the high-left a ray of divine light illuminates, through the dove of Holy Spirit, the Virgin, who bends accepting his duty submissively.
-She's sitting on a seat covered with a rich drape acting as carpet too, and she has on her knees an open book, symbol of the happening Scriptures.
+From the high-left a ray of divine light illuminates, through the dove of Holy Spirit, the Virgin, who bends accepting her duty submissively.
+She's sitting on a seat covered with a rich drape acting as carpet, and she has on her knees an open book, symbol of the happening Scriptures.

-The Angel has a similar pose and vest to the work of San Giovanni, even if his figure appears more static and the folds of the vest are more schematic, maybe due to the brush strokes of a collaborator.
+The Angel has a similar pose and vest to the work of San Giovanni, although his figure appears more static and the folds of the vest are more schematic, and may be the work of a collaborator.

-The scene is set under a renaissance portico with the light arches stretched with wisdom on perspective, which remember the architecture of Michelozzo.
+The scene is set under a Renaissance portico with the light arches stretched with wisdom on perspective, which remember the architecture of Michelozzo.
 Light appears unified, unlike the pail of Cortona, and moves from left to right for all the element.

 The overall effect is of a precious description of the various details, with cold and bright colours, almost crystallized, in the changing colour harmonies of blue and pink.